-Benefit Description Drug Coverage (Continued)
+Benefit Description

-2) CVS Caremark Prescription Drug Coverage
+Drug Coverage (Continued)

-In addition to the coverage provided under this Benefit Handbook, you also have outpatient prescription drug coverage.
-Your outpatient prescription drug coverage is not administered by HPHC.
-Please see your CVS Caremark Prescription Drug Plan brochure or call CVS Caremark at 1-877-876-7214 for information on coverage of outpatient prescription drugs.
-Regardless of whether the CVS Caremark brochure is specifically noted in a handbook section, any reference to outpatient drugs found within this handbook is governed by the CVS Caremark Prescription Drug Plan brochure.
+section, any reference to outpatient drugs found within this handbook is governed by the CVS Caremark Prescription Drug Plan brochure.

-12. Durable Medical Equipment (DME)
+14. Durable Medical Equipment (DME)

 The Plan covers DME when Medically Necessary and ordered by a Provider.
 The Plan will rent or buy all equipment.
 The cost of the repair and maintenance of covered equipment is also covered.

 In order to be covered, all equipment must be:

-- Able to withstand repeated use - Not generally useful in the absence of disease or injury - Normally used in the treatment of an illness or injury or for the rehabilitation of an abnormal body part - Suitable for home use
+Able to withstand repeated use

+Not generally useful in the absence of disease or injury

+Normally used in the treatment of an illness or injury or for the rehabilitation of an abnormal body part

+Suitable for home use

 Coverage is only available for:

-- The least costly equipment adequate to allow you to perform Activities of Daily Living - One item of each type of equipment No back-up items or items that serve duplicate purposes are covered.
+The least costly equipment adequate to allow you to perform Activities of Daily Living

+• One item of each type of equipment No back-up items or items that serve duplicate purposes are covered.
 For example, the Plan covers a manual or an electric wheelchair, not both.

 Covered equipment and supplies includes:

-- Breast pumps
+Breast pumps

-- Canes
+Canes

-- Certain types of braces
+Certain types of braces

-- Crutches
+Crutches

-- Hospital beds
+Hospital beds

-- Oxygen and oxygen equipment
+Oxygen and oxygen equipment

-- Respiratory equipment
+Respiratory equipment

-- Walkers
+Walkers

-- Wheelchairs
+Wheelchairs

 Member Cost Sharing amounts you are required to pay are based on the cost of equipment to the Plan.

 Please Note: No In-Network Member Cost Sharing applies to certain preventive care services.
-For a list of covered preventive services, please see the Preventive Services notice at: www.harvardpilgrim.org/GIC.
+For a list of covered preventive services, please see the Preventive Services notice at: www.harvardpilgrim.org/GIC .

 Prior Approval Required: You must obtain Prior Approval for Positive Airway Pressure Devices, including CPAP and BIPAP devices.
-If you use a Plan Provider
+If you use a Plan Provider located within the Service Area, he/she will seek Prior Approval for you.
+The Prior Approval process is initiated by calling: 1-800-708-4414.
+Please see section I.G.
+PRIOR APPROVAL for more information.